KingKowa/Personal-Portfolio-MobileVersion/README.md

 5. Add hidden mobile menu to the mobile version of the project.

 ## Built With :
-Major languages : HTML5, CSS3
+Major languages : HTML5, CSS3 , JAVASCRIPT
 Frameworks
 Technologies used
 Live Demo (if available)